 Edmund Fordyce (NZL)

-I am currently studying a commerce degree at the University of Canterbury.
-I hope to one day work in management of some sort.
-I have recently joined the United Croquet Club in Christchurch after previously being a member of the Waireka Croquet Club in Ashburton.
-I have been playing croquet for roughly 9 years now, but first played competitively in 2012.
-I began playing the game with my father when I was young.
+Edmund is currently studying a commerce degree at the University of Canterbury.
+He hopes to one day work in management of some sort.
+He has recently joined the United Croquet Club in Christchurch after previously being a member of the Waireka Croquet Club in Ashburton.
+Edmund has been playing croquet for roughly 9 years now, but first played competitively in 2012.
+He began playing the game with his father when he was young.

-I am extremely competitive and I love to play sport.
-I have a heart condition though which limits my ability to play contact sport and those that require large amounts or physical activity.
-Since beginning to play, the competitiveness and strategy of the game has retained my love for the game.
+He is extremely competitive and loves to play sport.
+He has a heart condition though which limits his ability to play contact sport and those that require large amounts of physical activity.
+Since beginning to play, the competitiveness and strategy of the game has retained his love for the game.